 4. The Domain’s Quality

 If you truly want to rank in the top 10 and stay there, commit now that you’ll stay away from Black Hat SEO, or any shady practices that might purport to help you cheat the system.
 It might work in the short term, but you can almost guarantee that Google will notice and will penalize your site, and in some cases, even ban you from the search engine.
 Trying to cheat to win, at least in the SEO game, is rarely if ever worth the cost.
 In addition, be sure that all of your backlinks and incoming links are high-quality, and that you’re not being linked to by any spammy sites.
 If so, you’ll be guilty by association.
+Read up on these 10 Secrets To Getting Quality Backlinks To Your Content to help you steer clear of any links that would hurt your site.
 If you find that there are spammy sites linking to your pages, contact the site administrator to have them removed, or if all else fails, report these spammy sites to Google.
 Playing by the rules and maintaining the quality of your site will keep you from being penalized, and you’ll therefore have a much higher chance of ranking in those coveted top spots.